The Librarian reads the fading text, his magic revivifying the moldy pages:

 Hector slumps against his little reading desk, shivers running up and down his arms.
 Panting, he turns his head towards the old man.
 The librarian wants to speak, to tell Graybeard—that’s what Hector calls him—what danger Johnny is in.
 But opening and closing his lips vainly brings forth no sounds.

 The old man lays a hand on his back, whispering, “I see, I see the trouble.”
 Taking out a quill, he begins to write fresh words into that dying world.

 Clenching her jaw tightly, she screams, “Wake up!”

-The man’s head jerks, and Amelia jumps backward, as if seeing a dead man stir.
+His head jerks, and Amelia jumps backward, as if seeing a dead man stir.
 Streams of light race through the grass from all directions, serpentining upon one center, her knight.
 Converging upon his still body, they race toward his mouth.
 Unmistakably, she hears the sound of a long intake of breath, the old man inspiring him.

 Jumping from the ground, and clutching his broken arm, he shouts, “Run.”

 Together they flee toward the little cabin against the hill.
 Running ahead of her, he stops and turns.
-As she catches up with him, he trots after her, keeping to Amelia’s exhausted pace.
+Once she catches up with him, he trots after her, keeping to Amelia’s exhausted pace.
 Reaching the door, she jogs on, circling the little abode.

 “This way,” Amelia calls.

 The forest is filled with the sounds of popping corks, the shadows forming in the night.
 Behind the cabin, two rusted iron slabs stand up in the air, opened to a staircase leading down into the darkness.
 Amelia waves Johnny on, and he descends, disappearing into the cellar.
 With her feet upon the first crude earthen step, she begins pulling at a rope.
 The great hinges sing, as the iron doors fall, sealing the two under their massive weight.